 But, the phrase “If you then are raised up with Christ” would be the end result of achieving this goal.

 Psalms 18:35 Thou hast also given me the shield of thy salvation: and thy right hand hath holden me up, and thy gentleness hath made me great.

 There is a world of difference between sitting at the right hand of God and demonstrating the power of the right hand of God.

 We are offered a new life in Christ, but we must submit to his lordship and truly follow Him, not just in word but in deed (Col 3:17, 1 John 3:18).

 When we die to this world and the lusts thereof, we can have newness of life in Christ (Col 3:3).

-If we are risen with Christ, then we are born-again, or Baptized with the Holy Spirit.
+If we have risen with Christ, then we are born-again or Baptized with the Holy Spirit.
 When we fully embrace this new life we can be taught the truth by or through his Spirit.

 1 Cor 2:13 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.

 Yahshua does not sit in a place of honor, at God’s right hand.
 He is the right hand of God.
 He alone has the power to save and to condemn.

 Col 3:1-2 If ye then be risen with Christ, seek those things which are above, where Christ sitteth as the right hand of God.
 Set your affection on things above, not on things on the earth.